SaaS Revenue Multiples by Growth Rate and NRR (2026)

 ARR Multiple by Growth Rate

 Private company multiples typically trade at a 20-35% discount to public comparables due to illiquidity.
-Ranges reflect companies with average NRR (100-115%) and gross margin (70-80%).
+Ranges reflect companies with average NRR (100-115%) and gross margin (70-80%), and describe how buyers scale multiples with growth rather than today's absolute index levels.

 | Growth Tier | Private Low | Private Mid | Private High | Public Median |